infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 ![](/img/Slika_5.png)

 ## Backlog
-The backlog is the global "to-do-list" for the upcoming releases.
+The backlog is the global "to-do list" for upcoming releases.
 A backlog is usually composed of three key hierarchical pieces:

 * **Initiatives** - Higher-level business priorities or big projects potentially spanning multiple teams
 * **Epics** - Once the higher-level priorities are settled, the initiatives break down into large pieces of work, which consist of multiple stories